 \subsection{OOD Score Computation}

-Regardless of modeling choice, most modern OOD detectors compress evidence about an input $x$ into a \emph{single} scalar and apply the same decision rule $\delta(x)=\mathbb{1}[\,o(x)\ge\tau\,]$.
-What varies is \emph{where} the evidence comes from: prediction space, representation space, or a generative model, and whether we reshape it at test time.
-We catalog representative methods through this lens:

-\textbf{Output–score based.} These methods derive $o(x)$ from classifier outputs without modeling density.
-Canonical choices include maximum softmax probability (MSP), predictive entropy \cite{hendrycks2016baseline}, and the energy score $o_E(x)=-\log\sum_c \exp f_c(x)$.
-The latter avoids softmax normalization and often improves separation \cite{liu2020energy}.
-Calibration can be improved by ODIN (temperature scaling + small input perturbations) or Outlier Exposure (OE), which penalizes overconfidence on auxiliary outliers \cite{hsu2020generalized,hendrycks2018deep}.
-Ensembles and MC-Dropout further encourage uncertainty on unfamiliar inputs \cite{lakshminarayanan2017simple,gal2016dropout}.
+Regardless of the modeling choice, most modern OOD detectors compress the evidence for an input $x$ into a \emph{single} scalar and apply a common decision rule, $ \delta(x)=\mathds{1}\!\left[o(x)\ge \tau\right]. $ What differs is \emph{where} this evidence comes from: the prediction space, the representation space, or a generative model, and whether it is further reshaped at test time.
+We categorize representative methods through this lens: \textbf{Output–score based.} These methods derive $o(x)$ from classifier outputs without modeling density.
+Canonical choices include maximum softmax probability (MSP), predictive entropy \citep{hendrycks2016baseline}, and the energy score $o_E(x)=-\log\sum_c \exp f_c(x)$.
+The latter avoids softmax normalization and often improves separation \citep{liu2020energy}.
+Calibration can be improved by ODIN (temperature scaling + small input perturbations) or Outlier Exposure (OE), which penalizes overconfidence on auxiliary outliers \citep{hsu2020generalized,hendrycks2018deep}.
+Ensembles and MC-Dropout further encourage uncertainty on unfamiliar inputs \citep{lakshminarayanan2017simple,gal2016dropout}.

 \textbf{Feature–based.} These methods compute $o(x)$ from layer embeddings $z(x)$.
-Class-conditional (Mahalanobis) distances and related prototype distances measure how far $z(x)$ lies from ID clusters; nearest-neighbor variants estimate isolation in feature space \cite{lee2018simple,ren2021simple,sun2022out}.
-Activation-shaping improves these signals at test time: ReAct truncates extreme activations, DICE clips activations dynamically, and ASH uses asymmetric clipping; each can be paired with logit- or feature-based scores \cite{sun2021react,sun2022dice,djurisic2022extremely}.
-Gradient/sensitivity cues (e.g., GradNorm) and Fisher-style approximations also correlate with being off-manifold \cite{huang2021importance,dauncey2024approximations}.
+Class-conditional (Mahalanobis) distances and related prototype distances measure how far $z(x)$ lies from ID clusters; nearest-neighbor variants estimate isolation in feature space \citep{lee2018simple,ren2021simple,sun2022out}.
+Activation-shaping improves these signals at test time: ReAct truncates extreme activations, DICE clips activations dynamically, and ASH uses asymmetric clipping; each can be paired with logit- or feature-based scores \citep{sun2021react,sun2022dice,djurisic2022extremely}.
+Gradient/sensitivity cues (e.g., GradNorm) and Fisher-style approximations also correlate with being off-manifold \citep{huang2021importance,dauncey2024approximations}.